-Scott Johnson has been advocating for clients in all forms of litigation for over 25 years.
+Scott K. Johnson has been advocating for clients in all forms of litigation for over 25 years.
 He has represented individuals, small businesses, non-profit and educational institutions in state and federal courts in California, Pennsylvania, and Washington and across the United States.
 As a business trial attorney, he has broad experience in areas including complex commercial litigation, consumer fraud, antitrust, employment discrimination, wrongful termination, and wage and hour violations.
 Aside from handling litigation matters, Mr. Johnson has also negotiated executive compensation agreements and institutional vendor contracts on behalf of numerous private companies and educational institutions as well has handling collective bargaining negotiations and National Labor Relations Board matters.

 - University of California, Hastings College of the Law, (J.D., 1996)

 - University of Washington (B.A., 1991)

 - Pursued employment litigation involving volunteer fire departments that led to new court of appeal precedent designating these nonprofit agencies as state actors for purposes of employment discrimination claims.